yorbenlodema/EEG-Pype/README.md

 The frequency band settings now include the option to split the alpha band (into alpha1: 8-10 Hz and alpha2: 10-13 Hz) and beta band (into beta1: 13-20 Hz and beta2: 20-30 Hz).
 You can toggle these splits when setting up your batch processing (under the change filter bands option).
 This allows for more detailed analysis of specific frequency ranges.

+Additionally, there is also an option to include a custom frequency band in the GUI during setup of preprocessing.
+Leaving these fields empty will mean this band is ignored instead.

 ## Short video overviews
 [![EEG-Pype Part 1](https://img.youtube.com/vi/NGzrvGhQj0g/0.jpg)](http://www.youtube.com/watch?v=NGzrvGhQj0g "EEG-Pype Part 1")